segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 ### Limited space schema

-Segment's generative AI service is handled by a third party that needs to be fed context about your Engage workspace and has limitations to how many contextual parameters Segment can send it.
+Segment's generative AI service is handled by a third party that needs context about your Engage workspace and has limitations to how many contextual parameters Segment can send it.
 Because of this, Segment limits the amount of data it sends to the AI service.
 Segment solves this limitation by including up to 100,000 of the most recently used events and traits in your Engage space.

-Event properties may not be populated due to this.
+As a result, some event properties may not be populated.

-### Foreign language support
+### Language support

 At this time, Segment only supports audience description prompts in the English language.
-Foreign language support is currently unavailable and might provide undesired results.
+Support in other languages is currently unavailable and might provide undesired results.

 ## More about Segment's generative AI service